Welcome

 Outside the classroom, I learned from work as a burger flipper, an auto parts clerk, a drugstore delivery boy, a grocery store cashier, and a construction debris heaver.
 I also achieved the rank of Eagle Scout.

 As an intern at New York’s Mt.
-Sinai Hospital in 1983, I spent 36-hour shifts treating the tragic nonstop complications of AIDS patients.
+Sinai Hospital in 1983, I spent 36-hour shifts treating the tragic nonstop complications of AIDS patients, among others.
 Since then, whether a beeper blares or remains silent, I have relived many a sleepless night.

 While practicing medicine at a VA hospital in Illinois, I sought an outlet.
-Thanks to the tutelage of another cherished mentor, Elaine Fowler Palencia, I established writing as the second chapter of my life.
-My fiction has gone on to appear in Chicago Quarterly Review, North American Review, New Letters, Minnesota Review, Redivider, Other Voices, Chiron Review, and other literary magazines.
-More stories are in the works, as is a novel.
-The novel draws on my experience as a physician.
+Thanks to the tutelage of another cherished mentor, Elaine Fowler Palencia (Red Herring Fiction Workshop), I established writing as the second chapter of my life.

 To give back, I have tutored high school equivalency candidates in a variety of adult education venues.
 In so doing, I wrote howtopasstheged.com.
-Approaching one thousand printed pages in length, this free online book is a finished product that provides 24/7 access to preparatory materials for seekers and teachers alike.
+Approaching one thousand printed pages in length, this free online book provides 24/7 access to preparatory materials for seekers and teachers alike.